casperboone/wdm-kafka-microservices/README.md

 kubectl apply -f k8s/production
 ```

-After this the orders, payments, stock and users services are accessible on ports 30001, 30002, 30003 and 30004 respectively (this will change to something more sensible).
+After this the service runs on `localhost`.